ranguba/chupa-text-vagrant/README.md

 ## Usage

-You can use ChupaText via HTTP or command line.
+You can use ChupaText via HTTP.

 http://localhost:20080/ provides form to text extraction.
 You can use this style by your Web browser.